Sundeck Roof Ideas That Actually Work in the Okanagan

 Solid Aluminum Roofs

 This is our most popular sundeck roof by far.
-Solid aluminum panels bolt together into a watertight system that sheds rain and handles snow loads up to 40 PSF—well above what BC Building Code requires for most Okanagan locations.
+Solid aluminum panels bolt together into a watertight system that sheds rain and is over-built for BC winters — we size the structure for your location so it carries Okanagan snow with room to spare.

 Why Homeowners Pick Solid Aluminum